 Person: "I believe my cat is a divine being and I worship my cat in a ritualistic ceremony involving cotton balls, duct tape, and a princess tiara."
 Me: "That's interesting.
 Why do you think that?" ("I still think you're crazy.")
 It is increasingly vital that Christians hone the skill of listening.
 The Great Commandment demands that we know our neighbors.
 After all, God knows who you are.
 He even knows your polluted past and the parts you’re embarrassed for anyone to see.
 The amazing thing is that he knows who you are and he still stays with you.
 Now will you do the same for someone else?
 I'm supposed to plug this event because I'm speaking at it.
 So here it is.
 I'm not the New York Times best selling author.
 I'm not the speaker of the Lutheran Hour.
 Scroll to the far bottom of the page.
 Literally, the bottom of the page.

 Seriously, I am excited to be invited.
 Our congregation is chewing on two words - Loved and Sent.
 The word mission comes from the Latin missio - "to send."
 The term "apostle" means "sent one."
 The inference is that a "sent one" is sent with the authority of the sender.
 So this is our task as a people of God.
 We can't remain static.
-We're sent.
-Maybe this is nothing new to you, but things change.
-To make sure we're on the same page, I've been speaking this to my congregation's leadership.
-Before we can step forward, we must know what we're stepping into.
-Here are three changing assumptions that will change how we operate as the church.
+We're sent. |

 JOIN My Tribe